Cowboys vs. Vikings prediction, odds, time: 'Sunday Night Football' picks by proven model

-Cowboys vs. Vikings prediction, odds, time: Week 15 'Sunday Night Football' picks by proven model
+Cowboys vs. Vikings prediction, odds, start time: Week 15 'Sunday Night Football' picks by advanced model

 The SportsLine Projection Model has revealed its Dallas vs. Minnesota picks for 'Sunday Night Football' in Week 15

 Kickoff is at 8:20 p.m.
 ET from AT&T Stadium in Arlington, Texas.
 Dallas has won each of the last three meetings, which all came on the road.
 The latest Vikings vs. Cowboys odds have Dallas as 5.5-point favorites, while the over/under for total points scored is 47.5 via SportsLine consensus.
-The Over is a combined 16-10 for the teams this season.
+Dallas is 7-6 against the spread this season, while Minnesota is 5-8 versus the line.
 Before making any Cowboys vs. Vikings picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 15 on a 50-35 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.